williamson12/Geldium-Gen-AI-Task-2/README.md

 ## 🧠 GenAI Prompt Used

-"Suggest a predictive modeling approach for credit delinquency using features like income, credit score, and missed payments.
-Explain model choice and evaluation metrics."
+"You are an expert data scientist specializing in credit risk modeling.
+Suggest a structured predictive modeling approach to identify credit delinquency using features such as income, credit score, repayment history, and missed payments.
+Clearly justify the choice of algorithm(s) (e.g., Logistic Regression, Decision Trees, or Ensemble Models) based on interpretability and performance.
+Provide a step-by-step plan covering data preprocessing, feature engineering, model training, and validation.
+Finally, recommend appropriate evaluation metrics (e.g., AUC, Precision-Recall, F1-score) to assess the model, and highlight how to ensure fairness, transparency, and explainability in the predictions."

 ---